sharifa-jamaldin/sharifa-jamaldin/README.md

 - 👋 Hi, I’m @sharifa-jamaldin
 - 💚 I’m passionate about writing, creativity, archeology, art and culture, folktales, the internet, and saving the planet.
 - ⌨ I’m currently working on several online writing courses
-- ⚥ I’m looking to collaborate on creative projects and instruction books
+- ⚥ I’m looking to collaborate on creative projects and educational books
 - 📱 How to reach me ...
 - m: +32 471269729
 - twitter @sharifajamaldin